multiformats/multistream/README.md

 The one problem is figuring out what we're speaking.
 Humans are pretty smart, we pick up all sorts of languages over time.
 And we can always resort to pointing and grunting (the ascii of humanity).

 Programs have a harder time.
 You can't keep piping json into a protobuf decoder and hope they align.
 So we have to help them out a bit.
-That's what multicodec is for.
+That's what multistream is for.

 > **Q. Why "codec" and not "encoder" and "decoder"?**